-This register provides a summary of the interrupt status of the individual PWM generator blocks.
+This register provides a summary of the interrupt status of the PWM generator blocks.
 A bit set to 1 indicates that the corresponding generator block is asserting an interrupt.
 The individual interrupt status registers in each block must be consulted to determine the reason for the interrupt, and used to clear the interrupt.
 For the fault interrupt, a write of 1 to that bit position clears the latched interrupt status.

-Bit/Field Name Type Reset Description 31:17 reserved RO 0 Reserved bits return an indeterminate value, and should never be changed.
+Bit/Field Name Туре Reset Description 31:17 reserved RO 0 Reserved bits return an indeterminate value, and should never be changed.
 16 IntFault R/W1C 0 Indicates if the fault input is asserting an interrupt.
-15:3 reserved RO 0 Reserved bits return an indeterminate value, and should never be changed.
-2 IntPWM2 RO 0 Indicates if the PWM generator 2 block is asserting an interrupt.
+15:2 reserved RO 0 Reserved bits return an indeterminate value, and should never be changed.
 1 IntPWM1 RO 0 Indicates if the PWM generator 1 block is asserting an interrupt.
 0 IntPWM0 RO 0 Indicates if the PWM generator 0 block is asserting an interrupt.